sheharyarabid/JS/README.md

 ## Overview

-This repository contains the source code and files for my javascript practice of javascript crash course.
+This repository contains the source code and files of my javascript refresher course.

 ## Files and Topics